Opt out Info from TAE

 Parents wishing to have their kids not be given an online assessment should not wait until assessment time to make such a request.
 That request should be made early in the year if possible.
 The request should also prohibit their child from using any online computer or device at school.
 This sets a precedence making the case stronger when it comes to assessment time.
 That way at assessment time the school officials can’t come back at the parent and say, well, gee, you let your kid do all kinds of other things online at school all year.

-Prior to making a request, parents should consider asking school officials to show the information that their child will be asked to provide as well as the assessment questions opt-out5and tasks.
+Prior to making a request, parents should consider asking school officials to show the information that their child will be asked to provide as well as the assessment questions and tasks.
 It is likely they will not allow parents to see the material, but in the event they do, it may help in making the decision about opting out.
 If parents are comfortable with what they see they may no longer object.
 If parents aren’t comfortable with what they see, they may have more solid ground on which to base their request.
 If parents are not allowed to see the material, they should question why not and become suspicious that something is being hidden from them.

 If school officials respond to a parent request by denying the request, the parent should ask to be shown the statute in state law requiring the child be assessed against the parent’s expressed wishes.
 Hopefully, the parents have done their homework with regard to state laws and may want to seek legal counsel at this point.